oskarrough/ember-fastboot-now-deployment-example/README.md

   ...
 ```

 The `--single` flag to `serve` makes sure all requests are routed through your index.html.
 Run `now`.
 Done.

-## How to deploy with Ember FastBoot
+## How to deploy Ember to now with FastBoot

 To get server-side rendering, we need to install two new packages: